BorisPlus/webaudio/README.md

 # Django Audio record

 Base project.
 Save recorded audio from browser to server by Django.
+It contains example of online auto upload audio to server by websocket.

 ## Examples